rohanmaniwade/simpleThesis-typst/simple-thesis/05_data_acquisition.typ

     ], caption: "Mounting of backend in TM7" )<fixingpointsofbackend>

 The constrained boundary condition introduces stiffness at the mounting points, which shifts the natural frequencies and alters the mode shapes compared to the free free case.
 This comparison provides insight into how the mounting affects the dynamic response and helps identify which modes are most sensitive to boundary conditions.
+For all the natural frequencies with and without constraints, see Appendix.

 #let img1 = box(stroke: black, inset: 0.5em)[#image("../../Images/BackendModalAnalysisPictures/Mode_1_56.368Hz.png")]
 #let img2 = box(stroke: black, inset: 0.5em)[#image("../../Images/BackendModalAnalysisPictures/Mode_2_98.955Hz.png")]
 #let img3 = box(stroke: black, inset: 0.5em)[#image("../../Images/BackendModalAnalysisPictures/Mode_3_116.75Hz.png")]